facebookresearch/pplbench/README.md

 This will create a benchmark run with two trials of Stan on the Bayesian Logistic Regression model.
 The results of the run are saved in the `pplbench/outputs/` directory.

-This is what the PLL plot should look like:
+This is what the Predictive Log Likelihood (PLL) plot should look like:
 ![PLL plot of example run](docs/assets/example_pll.png)

 Please see the [examples/example.json](examples/example.json) file to understand the schema for specifying benchmark runs.
 The schema is documented in [pplbench/main.py](pplbench/main.py) and can be printed by running the help command: